addok/addok/docs/config.md

     BUCKET_MAX = 100

 #### COMMON_THRESHOLD (int)
-Above this treshold, terms are considered commons, and thus with less importance in the search algorithm.
+Above this threshold, terms are considered commons, and thus with less importance in the search algorithm.

     COMMON_THRESHOLD = 10000